Creativity

 Photography can also be a way to connect with people who share the same interest.
 Photowalks (events where you go on a photography stroll together), exhibitions, online photography communities.
 The experience of photographing the same subject from different perspectives is a valuable opportunity to learn how others "see" the world.
 (Books on photographic expression can also be helpful)

 Photography is the most accessible form of self-expression you can start with just a smartphone.
 No special talent required.
 All you need is the willingness to "look."
+Start by taking one photo on your way home today.
+The subject does not matter.
+That single shot will be the first step in transforming the way you see the world.
 By re-examining everyday life through a camera, the world becomes richer and more beautiful.

 Related articles